psunlpgroup/PyrEvalv2/README.md

 The contributors to the original repository include: Andrew Warner (for initial implementation of the pipeline), Brent Hoffert (for creation of the launcher), Purushartha Singh (for reimplementation of the Decomposition Parser and log generation, Steven Fontanella (for cleaning up the package and testing the improvements).
 The contributors to the current repository include Purushartha Singh (for extending the WMIN implementation, optimization of the preprocessing, extending the implementation for feedback generation, and parameter tuning), and Wasih Mohammad (for updating to PyrEval 3, integration of GloVe embeddings and ABCD, and improving the modularization, including use of the configuration file).

 ## References
+[1] Gao, Yanjun; Sun, Chen; Passonneau, Rebecca J. 2019.
+Automated Pyramid Summarization Evaluation.
+Proceedings of Conference on Computational Natural Language Learning (CoNLL).
+[Link](https://www.aclweb.org/anthology/K19-1038/)

+[2] Gao, Yanjun; Warner, Andrew; Passonneau, Rebecca J. 2018.
+Pyreval: An automated method for summary content analysis.
+Proceedings of the Eleventh International Conference on Language Resources and Evaluation (LREC).
+[Link](http://www.lrec-conf.org/proceedings/lrec2018/pdf/1096.pdf)

+[3] Guo, Weiwei and Mona Diab.
+2014.
+Fast Tweet Retrieval with Compact Binary Codes.
+In Proceedings of COLING, 2014, Dublin, Ireland.

+[4] Guo, Weiwei and Mona Diab.
+2012.
+Modeling Sentences in the Latent Space.
+In Proceedings of ACL, 2012, Jeju, Korea.

-[1] Nenkova, Ani and Rebecca J. Passonneau.
+[5] Nenkova, Ani and Rebecca J. Passonneau.
+2004.
 Evaluating content selection in summarization: The Pyramid Method.
 Joint Annual Meeting of Human Language Technology and the North American chapter of the Association for Computational Linguistics (HLT/NAACL).
 Boston, MA.
 June, 2004.

-[2] Nenkova, Ani, Rebecca J. Passonneau, and Kathleen McKeown.
-"The pyramid method: Incorporating human content selection variation in summarization evaluation."
+[6] Nenkova, Ani; Passonneau, Rebecca J.; McKeown, Kathleen.
+2007.
+The pyramid method: Incorporating human content selection variation in summarization evaluation.
 ACM Transactions on Speech and Language Processing (TSLP) 4.2 (2007): 4.

-[3] Passonneau, Rebecca J. 2010.
+[7] Passonneau, Rebecca J. 2010.
 Formal and functional assessment of the pyramid method for summary content evaluation.
 Natural Language Engineering 16:107-131.
 Copyright Cambridge University Press.

-[4] Passonneau, Rebecca J., et al. "Wise Crowd Content Assessment and Educational Rubrics."
-International Journal of Artificial Intelligence in Education (2016): 1-27.
+[8] Passonneau, Rebecca J., et al. 2018.
+Wise Crowd Content Assessment and Educational Rubrics.
+International Journal of Artificial Intelligence in Education 28(1), 29–55.

-[5] Yang, Qian, Rebecca J. Passonneau, and Gerard de Melo.
-"PEAK: Pyramid Evaluation via Automated Knowledge Extraction."
+[9] Yang, Qian; Passonneau, Rebecca J.; de Melo,Gerard.
+2016.
+PEAK: Pyramid Evaluation via Automated Knowledge Extraction.
 AAAI.
 2016.

-[6] Manning, Christopher D., Mihai Surdeanu, John Bauer, Jenny Finkel, Steven J. Bethard, and David McClosky.
+[10] Manning, Christopher D., Mihai Surdeanu, John Bauer, Jenny Finkel, Steven J. Bethard, and David McClosky.
 2014.
 The Stanford CoreNLP Natural Language Processing Toolkit In Proceedings of the 52nd Annual Meeting of the Association for Computational Linguistics: System Demonstrations, pp. 55-60.

-[7] Singh, P.; Gnesdilow, D; Cang, C; Baker, S.; Goss, W; Kim, C.; Passonneau, R. J.; Puntambekar, S. 2022.
+[11] Singh, P.; Gnesdilow, D; Cang, C; Baker, S.; Goss, W; Kim, C.; Passonneau, R. J.; Puntambekar, S. 2022.
 Design of Real-time Scaffolding of Middle School Science Writing Using Automated Techniques.
 In Proceedings of the International Conference of the Learning Sciences (ICLS).
 Hybrid, online and Hiroshima, Japan.

-[8] Singh, P.; Passonneau, Rebecca J.; Wasih, M.; Cang, X.; Kim, ChanMin; Puntambekar, S. 2022.
+[12] Singh, P.; Passonneau, Rebecca J.; Wasih, M.; Cang, X.; Kim, ChanMin; Puntambekar, S. 2022.
 Automated Support to Scaffold Students’ Written Explanations in Science.
 In Proceedings of the 23rd International Conference on Artificial Intelligence in Education.
 Hyrid, online and Durham University, UK.

-[9] Weiwei Guo, Wei Liu and Mona Diab.
-"Fast Tweet Retrieval with Compact Binary Codes".
-In Proceedings of COLING, 2014, Dublin, Ireland.

-[10] Weiwei Guo and Mona Diab.
-"Modeling Sentences in the Latent Space".
-In Proceedings of ACL, 2012, Jeju, Korea.